 For more information on both events, please visit AntiUniversity.

 JULY 2015 – RECLAIMING THE CURATORIAL: A SUMMER WORKSHOP

-Cubitt’s Reclaiming the Curatorial Summer Workshop is an intensive, practical, three-day course for individuals interested in developing self-organised platforms for curating and presenting contemporary practices.
-Based at Cubitt studios, a leading artist-led organisation, this will consist of workshops and seminars led by invited artists & curators, alongside tours to some of London’s inspiring peer-led and self-initiated projects.
+Cubitt’s Reclaiming the Curatorial Summer Workshop was an intensive, practical, three-day course for individuals interested in developing self-organised platforms for curating and presenting contemporary practices.
+Based at Cubitt studios, a leading artist-led organisation, this consisted of workshops and seminars led by invited artists & curators, alongside tours to some of London’s inspiring peer-led and self-initiated projects.

 In the past ten years curating courses within higher education have tended to focus on institutional curating, whilst a rich activity of curatorial practices led by artists and creative practitioners has been producing exhibitions, setting up spaces, and experimenting with new collaborative working methods.
 In a time when arts and culture is facing significant challenges to its funding and operation there is an urgent need for new models of producing and sharing contemporary practice.

-The Cubitt Summer Workshop is designed for artists, curators, curatorial students and graduates and other creative professionals interested in developing self-initiated, peer-led and alternative forms of curatorial practice.
-The Summer Workshop offers a small group of participants the chance to take part in a focused study: developing skills in self-organised practice; alongside learning directly from inspiring individuals and collectives.
+The Cubitt Summer Workshop was designed for artists, curators, curatorial students and graduates and other creative professionals interested in developing self-initiated, peer-led and alternative forms of curatorial practice.
+The Summer Workshop offered a small group of participants the chance to take part in a focused study: developing skills in self-organised practice; alongside learning directly from inspiring individuals and collectives.

 Day 1: Public Research